digicosmos86/growthings-lessons/content/unit1/lesson1.md

 3. Walk students through the hardware and software systems that they will use in the course
 4. Establish expectations for the course

-#### Driving Questions:
+#### Driving Science Questions:

-- What is a smart device?
-- What do greenhouses do?
+* What do greenhouses do?
-- What is a micro-controller?
-- What is Python and why are we learning it?
+* What are some of the variables that we can control/manipulate in a greenhouse?

 #### Science Concepts: